reflectline/webstorm_darkpure/README.md

 - Optimized for WebStorm

 ## Local Installation
-1. Clone the repository: git clone https://github.com/reflectline/webstorm_darkpure.git
+1. Clone repository: git clone https://github.com/reflectline/webstorm_darkpure.git
-2. Extract the Dark_Pur_DEF.jar archive from the repository and place it in any convenient location on your hard drive.
+2. Extract Dark_Pur_DEF.jar archive from the repository and place it in any convenient location on your PC.
 3. Open WebStorm.
 Click the gear icon in the top-right corner → Plugins...
 4. In the Plugins window, click the gear icon → Install Plugin from Disk…
 5. Select the Dark_Pur_DEF.jar file, click Open, and restart WebStorm when prompted.